日本語

 This table records upper bounds obtained from witnesses checked by the mechanisms named in the column headers.

-In the trial-count columns, -- means that no count is recorded for that row at the indicated
+In the DFC trials column, -- means that no decoder-failure trial count is recorded for that row.

 In our npj Quantum Information paper , we develop non-binary LDPC-CSS constructions and decoding methods that leverage larger field alphabets.
 The goal is to achieve strong finite-length performance with practical decoding complexity, especially in the low-FER (error-floor) regime relevant to reliable quantum information processing.